The best way to see the ice caves and ice formations is to get out on the ice.

 Ice Cave Video

 Lake Superior Ice thickness varies from year to year.
 In 2009 as of Feb 1, the over-the-water ice cave trail was open and the ice safe enough to walk on and trail was well trodden by that time.
-But when I checked on conditions in 2011, by mid-February the lake ice trail had yet to be declared safe.
+But when I checked on conditions in 2011, by mid-February the lake ice trail had yet to be declared safe and for the rest of the season remained closed.
+In 2014 ice formed early and was safe by mid-January.
+In 2015, the ice trail to the caves opened on Feb 21st.

 So if you want to check on up-to-the-minute conditions, the Park Service phone # is (715) 779-3398 x3.
-The Bayfield Chamber of Commerce also posts information on their Winter Recreation Report page.
-Another source of information would be the folks at Ehlers General Store in Cornucopia.
-Try this e-mail address: firstname.lastname@example.org
+Or check out their Ice Caves web page.

 When you go, bring some beverages and bars with you because the hike to the caves, then touring the caves themselves, and hiking back can easily take a couple of hours.
 (You'll walk from 3 to 6 miles depending on how extensively you explored the ice caves) I've been told porta-potties are on site but it would be a good idea to take care of those "chores" before you get to Meyers Beach (especially on a weeekend).
 Also on a weekend because of parking out on the highway you may have to walk a distance before getting to the lakeshore.
 I've heard there are shuttle buses between Meyers Beach and Cornie but a good idea to check that out ahead of time either in Bayfield or Cornie depending on which direction you are coming from.